How to Handle Twin Engine Boats

 Autopilot Integration

-Modern autopilots control individual engine throttles for precise course-keeping.
-Some systems include station-keeping modes that maintain position against wind and current automatically, useful when waiting for bridges or fuel docks.
+Modern autopilots can actually control individual engine throttles for really precise course-keeping.
+Some even have station-keeping modes that hold your position against wind and current without you touching anything.
+Super handy when you’re waiting for a bridge opening or queued up at the fuel dock and just want to sip your coffee in peace.

 Practice Recommendations